Legal1. Nsight Civil Subpoena Compliance2. Internet Service Description and WiFi Performance

 A customer that is subjected to a denial-of-service attack, or similar malicious, unlawful or unwanted activity, is urged to notify Nsight as soon as possible.
 Nsight will work with the customer, other service providers, federal and state regulators, and/or law enforcement to determine the source of such activity, and to take appropriate, and technically and economically reasonable efforts to address the matter.

-The Company uses a hybrid fiber optic and copper digital subscriber line (“DSL”) network that reaches approximately 99 percent of the potential customers in its rural service area, and a fiber-to-the-home (“FTTH”) network that reaches approximately one percent of such customers.
-The expected access speeds in the DSL portions of the network range from .768 megabits per second (“Mbps”) to 75 Mbps, depending upon the actual lengths of the respective fiber trunks and copper lines.
-The expected access speeds in the FTTH portion of the network range from 1 Mbps to 100 Mbps, depending upon the electronics installed.
+The Company uses a hybrid fiber optic and copper digital subscriber line (“DSL”) network that reaches approximately 90 percent of the potential customers in its rural service area, and a fiber-to-the-home (“FTTH”) network that reaches approximately 10 percent of such customers.
+The company uses fiber optic and an MPLS network to service select businesses.
+The expected access speeds in the DSL portions of the network range from 1 megabits per second (“Mbps”) to 75 Mbps, depending upon the actual lengths of the respective fiber trunks and copper lines.
+The expected access speeds in the FTTH portion of the network range from 1 Mbps to 250 Mbps based upon product.
+The access speeds in the MPLS network range from 6 Mbps to 100,00 Mbps based upon the product.

 Actual access speeds and time delays (latency) are impacted by the length, capacity and congestion of Middle Mile transport facilities (between the Company’s service area and Internet nodes) as well as the characteristic of the Company’s own network.
 Because conditions on these facilities and routes can change frequently, the Company can provide estimated actual access speed and latency information only for specific recent time periods requested by a customer.